leandromoreira/digital_video_introduction/README.md

 Pretty neat isn't?
 People are damm smart to come up with such solution, some [video codec uses](https://en.wikipedia.org/wiki/Context-adaptive_binary_arithmetic_coding) (or at least offers as an option) this technique.

-The idea is to lossless compress the quantized bitstream, for sure there are tons of details (reasons, trade offs, more CPU to obtain more compression and etc) and funny aspects of compression that [you should learn more](https://www.amazon.com/Understanding-Compression-Data-Modern-Developers/dp/1491961538/) as a developer.
+The idea is to lossless compress the quantized bitstream, for sure there are tons of details (reasons, trade-offs and etc) and funny aspects of compression that [you should learn more](https://www.amazon.com/Understanding-Compression-Data-Modern-Developers/dp/1491961538/) as a developer.

 ## 6th step - bitstream format